MICR:

 Conclusion:

 CheckWriter™ software will allow you create check drafts, also known as demand drafts and prints a properly formatted MICR code line every time.
-Because CheckWriter complies with all regulations, and standards, any business can use the software to take checks by phonechecks by fax or checks online without the concerns of formatting, or learning complex rules or guidelines.
-When printing check drafts, MICR toner is considered optional.
+Because CheckWriter complies with all regulations, and standards, any business can use the software to take checks by phone, checks by fax or checks online without the concerns of formatting, or learning complex rules or guidelines.
+When printing check drafts, MICR toner is considered optional. |